dotnet/designs/proposed/SerializerGoals5.0.md

 This is important for scenarios including [micro-services](https://github.com/dotnet/runtime/issues/1568) where processes start and exit frequently.
 It is also important for benchmarks including TechEmpower.

-The serializer has fast startup compared to most other serializers including Newtonsoft's Json.NET, JIL and Utf8Json.
-Startup perf is mostly affected by generating IL - the Jil serializer is the most aggressive here and has the highest startup cost.
+The serializer has fast startup compared to most other serializers including Newtonsoft's Json.NET, Jil and Utf8Json.
+Startup perf is mostly affected by generating IL - the Jil serializer is the most aggressive here and has the highest startup cost (but in many cases has the fastest steady-state performance).

 There is no stated goal for 5.0 to make the steady-state CPU performance faster than it is now in 5.0 for general sceanrios, although we do not want to noticably regress steady-state performance while addressing the stated goals including improving startup performance.
 It is possible some code-gen options described later may have steady-state performance gains, but again that is not a stated goal.